muze-nl/metro/docs/tutorials.md

 ## JSON middleware

-The jsonmw middleware automatically converts data to json, adds the correct headers, and parses responses.
+The json middleware automatically converts data to json, adds the correct headers, and parses responses.
 The response body, if parseable as json, is made available as `response.data`

 ```javascript